kkumyk/python-and-sql-for-data-engineering/SQL/postgres/interview-prep/sql-tasks-by-topic.md

 /*
 PostgreSQL generally executes SQL in this order:
     FROM
     WHERE
     GROUP BY
     HAVING
     SELECT
     DISTINCT
     ORDER BY
     LIMIT / OFFSET
     UNION / UNION ALL
 */

--- 	CTE with window function — adds complexity, but useful modularly -- 	GROUP BY + LIMIT combo — works, but has more operations than needed
+-- 10. GROUP BY + LIMIT combo — works, but has more operations than needed

+select salary as SecondHighestSalary from (
+    select distinct salary
+    from employee
+    order by salary desc
+    limit 1 offset 1
+)

+union all

+select null as SecondHighestSalary where not exists (
+    select 1
+    from (
+        select distinct salary
+        from employee
+        offset 1
+    )
+);

 ```